hybridgroup/cylon-sphero-ble/README.md

 ## How to Connect

-Before you will be able to program the Ollie, you will need to determine the `uuid` of your Ollie.
+Before you will be able to program the BB-8/Ollie, you will need to determine the `uuid` of your robot.
 One way to do this, is to use the `cylon-ble-scan` command line utility installed as part of [cylon-ble](https://github.com/hybridgroup/cylon-ble).

-Once you know your `uuid` substititute it into your code, and away you go!
+Once you know your `uuid` substitute it into your code, and away you go!

 ## Documentation